1231360-ISEP/lei-24-s2-1db-g021/docs/sprintA/us004/01.requirements-engineering/Readme.md

 * There is a dependency on "US001 - As a Human Resources Manager (HRM), I want to register skills that a collaborator may have." as there must be at least one skill which can be assigned to a collaborator.
+* There is a dependency on "US003 - As an HRM, I want to register a collaborator with a job and fundamental characteristics." as there must be at least one collaborator that can have skills assigned to.

 ### 1.5 Input and Output Data